kirayan01/kirayan01/README.md

 # Hi, I'm Kira
 **I build things.** Software, furniture, startups — whatever sparks joy.
 ```
-CS @ UBC → SWE @ Amazon → now doing my own thing.
+CS @ UBC → SWE @ Amazon → now doing my own thing @ ROZO AI.
 ```
 🧠 **Think it** → 🎨 **Design it** → 💻 **Build it** → 🚀 **Ship it** → 📈 **Grow it**

 That's my loop.
-I'm a fullstack builder who loves going from a napkin sketch to a live product with real users.
+I'm a fullstack builder who loves going from an idea to a live product with real users.
 Product, data, code, growth hacking — I don't like staying in one lane.

 ### 🌏 Cities that shaped me